Skip to main content

 For an effective conversation about COVID-19 vaccines, we can start from a place of compassion and understanding.
 Patients consistently rank healthcare providers as their most trusted source for vaccine information.
 Be transparent about the latest vaccine(s) information, reassure that we have a robust vaccine safety system in Canada, and emphasize vaccines’ role to protect recipients and the people around them.
 Your willingness to listen to the patients’ concerns will play a significant role in building trust in you and your recommendation.
 If a patient has concerns or questions, this doesn’t necessarily mean they won’t accept a COVID-19 vaccine.
 Sometimes patients simply want your answers to their questions.
 Once you’ve answered their questions, let them know that you are open to continuing the conversation.
 Encourage your patients to schedule another appointment or go to the BCCDC or ImmunizeBC websites for more information about COVID-19 vaccination.
 Continue the conversation about COVID-19 vaccination during future visits.

 Canada has a system of local, provincial, and national surveillance to carefully monitor adverse events following immunization and detect any vaccine safety concerns.
 Once a vaccine is approved, its safety is continuously being monitored as long as it is used.
 In most provinces and territories, including BC, health care providers are legally obliged to report all serious and unexpected adverse events following immunization to the medical health officer.
 Every serious or concerning event is reported to the BC Centre for Disease Control (BCCDC).
 These reports are reviewed at BCCDC and also sent to the Public Health Agency of Canada system called the Canadian Adverse Events Following Immunization System (CAEFISS), as are reports from all provinces and territories.
-Additional monitoring for adverse events is being done through a system called CANVAS (Canadian National Vaccine Safety Network) through which recipients of the vaccine can enroll to self-report adverse events following receipt of the vaccine, with serious events being reported on to the regional health authority.
+Additional monitoring for adverse events is being done through a system called CANVAS (Canadian National Vaccine Safety Network) through which recipients of the vaccine can enrol to self-report adverse events following receipt of the vaccine, with serious events being reported on to the regional health authority.

 Vaccine safety is also monitored at the international level.
 The World Health Organization’s International Drug Monitoring Program collects reports from over 75 countries and uses these global data to monitor for any vaccine safety concerns.
 In addition, all vaccine manufacturers must report serious adverse events of which they become aware, in Canada or internationally, to Health Canada.
 For COVID-19 vaccines, manufacturers are expected to implement enhanced monitoring activities.